Riseryn/Kamiflora/README.md

 This neuron require python 3.

 You must have an MQTT broker like Mosquitto installed.
 You can learn more about Mosquitto  on the project's [Github page](https://github.com/eclipse/mosquitto) or on the [Mosquitto website](https://mosquitto.org/).
+You also, obviously, need to have bluetooth enabled on your system.